 Since Christopher Blackwell joined Empowerment Avenue in May of 2020 — the first writer we onboarded into Writing for Liberation! — he’s been widely published in publications like the New York Times, Washington Post, Boston Globe and the Appeal.
-In 2022, Chris pitched Empowerment Avenue on building a writing mentorship program inside his prison, which did not have any formal writing or journalism programs.
+In 2022, Chris pitched Empowerment Avenue on building a writing mentorship program inside his Washington State prison, which did not have any formal writing or journalism programs.

 For most of 2021, Empowerment Avenue collaborated with Scalawag Magazine to develop the Press in Prison Guidebook, a practical, abolitionist guide for outside journalists and editors to center the journalism by incarcerated writers.
 The guidebook covers topics like how to source and pay writers, how to mitigate retaliation, how to co-report and how to increase newsroom capacity for this work.
 In January of 2022, we held a day-long virtual convening to introduce the guidebook.
 The event included recordings and call-ins from currently-incarcerated writers.